How to view your sound card information using the terminal in Ubuntu 18.04

 lspci -v | grep -i audio

-or using alsamixer tool as shown below :
+or otherwise, you could also rely on the alsamixer tool as shown below :

 alsamixer